-Our work aims to deliver more a responsive pharmacy workforce, equipped with the skills to deliver a clinical service across all care settings, adapt to new ways of working.
+Our work aims to deliver a more responsive pharmacy workforce, equipped with the skills to deliver a clinical service across all care settings, and adapted to new ways of working.